mikinty/code-challenges/2 - Competitive Game/README.md

 The game goes as follows:
 - player A takes a subset of the array with an odd sum and removes it
 - player B then takes a subset of the array with an even sum and removes it
-- if either player can't make a move they lose
+- if a player can't make a move that player loses

 The question: How do you tell who will win if they both play optimally?